 • Consider low-dose aspirin to prevent preeclampsia in high-risk pregnancies.
 Rates of preeclampsia (a condition of pregnancy characterized by high blood pressure and protein in the urine that can cause dizziness, vomiting, swelling of the ankles and feet, and even seizures or death) have been increasing in the U.S. Treatment of this condition can require preterm delivery of the baby.
 The U.S. Preventive Services Task Force recommends that women who are at high risk for preeclampsia and under the supervision of a physician take a daily low-dose aspirin (81 mg per day) as a preventive measure starting as early as the second trimester.

 • Reduce your stress.
-The March of Dimes recommends cutting down on stress by eating healthy foods, doing something active every day, asking for help around the house, getting help if you’re in an abusive partnership, and talking to your boss about how to lower your stress at work.
+Cut down on stress by doing something active every day, eating healthy foods, asking for help around the house, getting help if you’re in an abusive partnership, and talking to your boss about how to lower your stress at work.